 Red curry paste is a prepared combination of curry spices and vegetables.
 It usually contains vegetables, spices and herbs such as chillies, bell peppers, cayenne pepper, cumin, turmeric and garlic.
 Look for a brand that doesn’t come with any bad ingredients like vegetable seed oils.
 You should be able to find a good quality red curry paste in the ethnic section of most grocery stores.
 The paste adds some great spiciness and heat to the dish.

-Fish curry recipe
+Fish curry with bananas recipe

 - 5 medium-sized tilapia fillets;